ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 ## Visualising the results of our clustering on a map

+We can now create our map using the following code:

 ```r
 map(xlim = c(-70, -55), ylim = c(-25, -8))  # setting the lat and long limits on our map
 map.axes()